 Depending on how deep the pile is, the amount of the spill, and the length of time that has passed, the milk may have had time to absorb deep into the fibers and underlayment.
 If you suspect this is the case, apply pressure to the area to force the milk up out of the padding below and onto your cloth or towel.

-Grab a bowl and add one cup of cold water and several drops of a gentle dishwashing or hand soap and stir lightly to combine.
+Grab a bowl and add one cup of cold water and several drops of gentle dish soap or hand soap and stir lightly to combine.
 Dip a clean sponge or soft, lint-free cloth into the solution and wring out as much of the liquid as you can until the material is damp, not wet.

-Sour milk has an unpleasant smell, but baking soda is known for its odor-absorbing properties.
-Generously sprinkle baking soda onto the affected area whether it is wet or dry and leave it overnight.
-In the morning vacuum the area, using the upholstery attachment for fabric and the floor attachment for carpets.
+Sour milk has an unpleasant smell, but baking soda is a convenient odor-absorbing tool to always have on hand.
+Generously sprinkle baking soda onto the affected area, whether it is wet or dry, and leave it overnight.
+In the morning, vacuum the area thoroughly.

-Molly Maid has provided professional, housecleaning service in the U.S. since 1984.
-If you’re looking to take cleaning off your to-do list, please contact your local Molly Maid or call us at (800) 654-9647 today for a free estimate!
+Molly Maid has provided professional, house cleaning services in the U.S. since 1984.
+If you’re looking to take cleaning off your to-do list, please contact your local Molly Maid today for a free estimate!